mortcanty/CRC5Docker/README.md

             mort/crc5docker_rag

 which includes an additional JupyterLab notebook to query the textbook's content informally.
+At least 24GB RAM is required.
-Since the LLM is running locally the response time is very slow (minutes).
+Since the LLM is running locally on a CPU, the response time is very slow (minutes).
 While the model usually does its best, the retrieved content is limited by the LLM prompt window so the generated answers are often misleading.